 An Employer ID Number (EIN) is an identifier used by the IRS for businesses and other entities.
 Most businesses need an EIN even if they don't have employees.
 For example, many banks require an EIN before you can apply for a business checking account.
-Consider the EIN to like a social security number for a business.
+Consider the EIN to be like a Social Security number for a business.
 Although it is primarily used for employment tax identification purposes, an EIN can also be used as a general tax number.

 Before You Apply

-For more information, read this article on how to complete the EIN application form on Form SS-4.
-If you decide you need help completing the EIN you can get an attorney to help, This article on finding help to complete the EIN also discusses the trickiest part - designating your business legal type.
+If you decide you need help completing the EIN, you can get an attorney to help, or find other help to complete the EIN, including the trickiest part, designating your business legal type.

 Filing as a Responsible Party